 - Am highly motivated to do the right thing

 And if you combined this love for simplicity with laziness, you can get more uses out of the combo.
 Like, eating salad becomes a breeze.
-Especially, if you’re the kind who has trouble getting started with a veggie dish but eventually love that you decided upon it.
-Or you may come up with new ways of substituting elaborate dishes that take only a fraction of the time.
-For instance, Medjool date stuffed with
+Especially if you’re the kind who has trouble getting started with a veggie dish but eventually love that you decided upon it.
+Or you may come up with new ways of substituting elaborate meals that take only a fraction of the time.

-When you are highly driven to do the right thing, even a slight support from people in your lives can do wonders.
+When you are highly driven to do the right thing, even slight support from people in your lives can do wonders.
 And it is even better when we can articulate how we’d like to be supported and delegate.
 For example, you can ask them to encourage (or discourage) at the right times.
 Last evening, I wanted to munch on something very badly.
 My husband was his usual generous self to get up and bring some goodies on a plate.
-Then I went ‘oh, my mouth is all too sweet and now I want some savories’.
+Then I went ‘oh, my mouth is all too sweet, and now I want some savories.’

-Over time, I’ve come to a point where I need only a slight help and not a whole lot.
-So, if we’ve company then my husband says a blank-faced” huh??” and pretends not to have understood me.
+Over time, I’ve come to a point where I need only a slight help and not a lot.
+If we’ve company, then my husband says a blank-faced” huh??” and pretends not to have understood me.
 It’s enough to redirect me to whatever activity on hand.
-If we’re by ourselves he may suggest that I fetch it for myself.
+If we’re by ourselves, he may suggest that I fetch it for myself.

 So, why am I sharing all this with you?

 Did you find this useful?
-Share about one behavior that you’ve happily retained or modified and what was your tool to achieve that?
+Share about one behavior that you’ve happily retained or modified, and what was your tool to achieve that?